cm180697/cmserverptf-infrastructure/README.md

 ---
 ## Key Features

+- **Multi-Architecture Proficiency:** Demonstrates the ability to build and deploy applications using both serverless functions (Lambda) and serverless containers (ECS Fargate), a key skill in modern cloud engineering.
 - **Least-Privilege IAM Policies:** All IAM roles are crafted with the minimum necessary permissions, a critical security best practice.
 - **Scalable CI/CD:** The application pipeline is designed to be efficient, running tests only for the code that has changed.
 - **Complete Automation:** From a `git push`, the entire process of testing, infrastructure deployment, and application deployment is 100% automated.